j3k0/cordova-plugin-purchase/README.md

    - Learn how to set up and manage In-App Purchases with AppStore Connect.

 ### Extensions

 Have a very simple need?
 Maybe this will help.

  - [Simple Non-Renewing Subscriptions](https://github.com/j3k0/cordova-non-renewing-subscription)
    - The easiest way to integrate purchase into an app that only needs a non-renewing subscription.

+### Subscriptions

+For proper subscription support, you need a receipt validation server.
+You can implement your own or use [Fovea's receipt validation service](https://billing.fovea.cc).

 # Contribute